ya-spark/netview-frontend/docs/DOCS_INDEX.md

 # NetView Frontend Documentation Index

 **Repository Note**: This is a frontend-only repository.
-Backend code is in a separate repository.
+Backend code is in a separate repository (netview-controller).
+This module communicates with the backend via HTTP REST API only.

 This index helps developers quickly locate the right documentation when working on the NetView frontend application.